 Liechtenstein Gorge – General Information

-In the heart of the state of Salzburg, about an hour’s drive south of the city of Salzburg, is a nice town called St. Johann im Pongau.
-The Liechtenstein Gorge (Liechtensteinklamm) is located at the entrance to the Grossarl Valley (Grossarltal) near the town.
-The Liechtenstein Gorge is a very deep natural canyon, in fact, one of the deepest and longest natural canyons in the entire Alpine region.
-It is a unique and spectacularly beautiful place.
+In the heart of the state of Salzburg, about an hour south of the city of Salzburg, lies the town of St. Johann im Pongau.
+At the entrance to the Grossarl Valley nearby is the Liechtenstein Gorge (Liechtensteinklamm), one of the deepest and longest natural canyons in the Alpine region—a truly unique and spectacular natural wonder.

-The total length of the Liechtenstein Gorge is about 4 kilometers, but only one and a half kilometers are open to visitors.
-The hiking trail is quite safe and is mostly made of wooden platforms that have been fixed to the sides of the huge rock formations that rise to a height of about 300 meters!
-Part of the trail passes through passages carved into the massive rock formations.
+The Liechtenstein Gorge stretches about 4 kilometers in total, though only 1.5 kilometers are open to visitors.
+The trail is safe and mostly made up of wooden platforms anchored to rock walls that rise nearly 300 meters high, with sections passing through tunnels carved directly into the stone.

 The walk on the trail is not difficult; there are stairs and wooden platforms with railings.
 The trail is safe, well-maintained, and protected to the highest standard.